Preparing for your hospital visit

 When you book your procedure at your surgeon’s rooms, they will arrange the date of your admission, explain your procedure and guide you through the consent form.
 You will then need to complete and send us your pre-admission forms at least five days before your admission date.

 You can complete these forms online via the button above or fill in a paper version provided by your doctor and send us the forms by email, post or fax.
 If you send us your pre-admission form by fax or email, please also bring the original with you on the day of admission, as we are required to keep this in your hospital record.

 Once we have this information we can register your details, confirm your place on the operating theatre list, and check your health fund status.

-Read through the information below to properly prepare for your surgery.
+Please read through the information below and watch this video to properly prepare for your surgery.

 We will answer any specific questions you have during your pre-operative call the day before your procedure.
 Here are some answers to common queries.